-- Max.
-Time: Maximum time for a single execution of this SB.
-It is probable that execution of the SB will be automatically terminated if this time is exceeded. - Obs.
+- SB Maximum Execution Time: Maximum observing time per individual execution of this SB.
+The execution of the SB will be automatically terminated if this time is exceeded. - Obs.
 Procedure: Name of the script that will be used to run the observation.
 Alternatively, the script can itself be entered into the text field.
 Interferometric and total power observing of PI projects normally use StandardInterferometry.py and StandardSingleDish.py respectively. - Run Quick Look: If true, as it usually should be, the ALMA Quicklook display will be run during the observation and provide rapid feedback as to the quality of the data.